 I realize that some people will feel a strong aversion to suffering-focused views — I certainly did for years myself, and in many ways still do.
 Yet as I note in the introduction, I hope readers will see this book as an invitation and an opportunity to reflect on their priorities.
 I hope readers will agree that it is vitally important to get our priorities right, and that we should let our ethics be guided by open-ended reflection that remains charitable and fair even to views that seem disagreeable at first sight.

-The book in relation to EA: core values are all-important yet strangely undiscussed
+The book in relation to EA: Core values are all-important yet strangely undiscussed

 I think reflection on values is crucial to effective altruism: our priorities will ultimately be determined by our core values.
-It is therefore quite puzzling to me why there are so relatively few discussions in EA centered around values, as opposed to specific causes and interventions.
+It is therefore quite puzzling to me that there are so relatively few discussions in EA centered around values, as opposed to specific causes and interventions.

 I can only speculate as to why this is the case.
 Is a certain value system tacitly assumed?
 Do we think questions concerning core values are not sufficiently relevant?
 Do we avoid discussing it because that is the status quo?
 Is it because we are too agreeable and afraid of causing division?
 Is it because discussing values is considered uncooperative?
 Is it because EA objectives tend to be framed in terms of "doing" rather than "reflecting"?